jameskimmel/ZFS/The problem with RAIDZ.md

 This is the same storage efficiency we would expect from a mirror.
 It doesn't apply to you, if you have a 3-wide RAIDZ1 and only write files where the size is a multiple of 8k.
 For huge files like pictures, movies, and songs, the efficiency loss for not being exactly a multiple of 8k, the loss gets negligible.

+## ZVOL and volblocksize
+For Proxmox we mostly don't use datasets though.
+We use VMs with RAW disks that are stored on a Zvol.
+For Zvols and their fixed volblocksize, it gets more complicated.

+As far as I understand it, in the early days, the default volblocksize was 8k and it was recommended to turn off compression.
+This was due to Solaris using 8k.
+Nowadays, it is recommended to enable compression and the current default is 16k since v2.2.
+Still not the default in Proxmox though.
+Some people in the forum recommend going as high as 64k on SSDs.

+In theory, you wanna have writes that exactly match your volblocksize.
+For MySQL or MariaDB, this would be 16k.
+But because you can't predict compression, and compression works very well for stuff like MySQL?, you don't actually get a 16k write (or is it stored on a 16k volblocksize, but that blocksize itself can be compressed?)?.
+A larger volblocksize is good mostly sequential workloads and can gain compression efficiency.
+Smaller volblocksize is good for random workloads, has less IO amplification, less fragmentation, but will use more metadata and have worse space efficiency.

+### volblocksize 8k
+This is the proxmox default size.

+### volblocksize 16k
+This is the default size for openZFS since 2.2.

+### volblocksize 64k
+This size often gets recommended in the forums by users.